- Replacing a conservatory roof typically costs between £2,300 and £6,000

 How much does it cost to replace your conservatory roof?

-The average cost of a conservatory roof replacement can range widely, depending on a bunch of factors.
+The average cost of a conservatory roof replacement can range widely, depending on several factors.
 There are a lot of things to consider, such as the size of your conservatory, the roof material, and installation time.

 As an estimate, a new conservatory roof will typically cost between £2,300 and £6,000.
 We understand this isn’t terribly specific, so feel free to take a look at our detailed page on conservatory roof replacement costs for more information.